 Your doctor will make sure you are not pregnant before you start taking isotretinoin.
-He or she will check again every month while you are taking it.
-You will be asked to read and sign a consent form to show that you understand the dangers of birth defects and agree to use 2 forms of birth control.
+They will check again every month while you are taking it.
+You will be asked to read and sign a consent form to show that you understand the dangers of birth defects and that you agree to use 2 forms of birth control.
 If your period is late, stop taking isotretinoin and call your doctor right away.

 Copyright © American Academy of Family Physicians